Abdullahi-Adetunji/Abdullahi-Adetunji/README.md

-- 👋 Hello World, I’m Abdullahi Adetunji
+- 👋 Hello World, My name is Abdullahi Adetunji
-- 👀 I’m a Front-End Developer
+- 👀 I’m a Front-End Developer and a WordPress Developer
-- 🌱 I’m currently enrolled as a student of software engineering at ALX.
 - 💞️ I’m looking to collaborate on ...
 Front-End Projects